cproctor/qualitative-coding/README.md

     themes                    2

 `stats` has lots of useful filtering and formatting options.
-For example, `qc stats --files wiki --depth 1 --min 10 --format latex` would only consider files having "wiki" in the filename.
+For example, `qc stats --pattern wiki --depth 1 --min 10 --format latex` would only consider files having "wiki" in the filename.
 Within these files, it would show only top-level categories of codes having at least ten instances, and would output a table suitable for inclusion in a LaTeX document.
 Use `--help` on any command to